-Richard is building a broad practice across the range of Chambers’ work.
-He has been instructed by Claimants and Defendants to appear in trials and applications in small claims, fast track cases and multi track cases.
-He has also appeared in the First-tier and Upper Tribunal (Asylum & Immigration Chamber), coronial proceedings and judicial review proceedings in the High Court.
+Richard is building a practice across the range of Chambers’ work.
+He is regularly instructed by Claimants and Defendants to appear in applications, CCMCs and trials in the County Court, at fast track and multi track level.
+He has also appeared in the First-tier and Upper Tribunal (Asylum & Immigration Chamber), inquests and judicial review proceedings in the High Court and Court of Appeal.
 Richard has experience of advising, conducting conferences and drafting for cases in these areas.

 Richard is regularly instructed in trials, applications and conferences when fraud has been alleged, acting for Claimants and Defendants.
 He has experience of drafting pleadings following conferences in such cases, including claims involving extensive similar fact evidence.